emptyewer/CMPyMOL/README.md

 Requests and Disclaimer
 =======================
-Users are welcome to send me an email (above) to request the addition of a particular feature.
+Users are welcome to send me an email to request the addition of a particular feature.
 I am actively developing this software.